AFM-SPM/TopoStats/docs/usage.md

 ### Copying `default_config.yaml`

 If you have used Git to clone the TopoStats repository from GitHub the default configuration can be found in the sub-directory `topostats/default_config.yaml`.

-If you have installed TopoStats from PyPI then a sample configuration file can be downloaded from [here](https://raw.githubusercontent.com/AFM-SPM/TopoStats/main/topostats/default_config.yaml) (right-click on the link and select `Save As` to save the file to your computer).
+If you have installed TopoStats from PyPI then a sample configuration file can be downloaded from [here](https://github.com/AFM-SPM/TopoStats/blob/a180198b369e68dd892038dca1893aa396b04d33/topostats/default_config.yaml), or copy and paste the contents into a text file ending with `.yaml`.

-Save or copy this file to the same directory all of your scan files are located and call it `my_config.yaml`.
+Save or copy this file to the folder containing all of your scan files and call it `my_config.yaml`.
+The command for this is below but you can also use the drag-and-drop feature on your desktop.

 ``` bash
 cp /<path>/<to>/<where>/<topostats>/<is>/<cloned>/TopoStats/topostats/default_config.yaml /<where>/<scans>/<are>/my_config.yaml